Mobbeel/fataar-gradle-plugin/README.md

 * Support internal/external native dependencies

-* Support internal/external AAr dependencies
+* Support internal/external AAR dependencies

 * Support add transitive dependencies from **pom.xml** on jar dependencies

+* [NEW] Merge resources from AAR dependencies

 ### How to use?